netwrix/privilege-secure/api-docs/AccessControlPolicy/SearchManagedAccountCandidatesAsync.md

 ## Search for users and groups that are not a part of the policy.
+(Auth roles: Admin,UserPlus)

 <a id="opIdSearchManagedAccountCandidatesAsync"></a>